 Peggy performed in high school with the theater department at Jesuit New Orleans.
-After many years working as a graphic designer, in small business, non-profit work, and raising children, she returned to her love of acting.
+After many years working as a graphic designer, in small business, non-profit work, and raising children, she returned to her love of acting in her mid-40s.

 Peggy is a versatile performer known for her dramatic roles as well as comedic characters in genres from historic to horror to stoner to faith-based.

 Peggy has also taken the opportunity to learn about the film industry behind the camera working in the casting department on Terrence Malick’s “Song to Song”, as extras casting director for A.J.
 Edward's "Age Out", as a producer of music videos and short films, an assistant director and recently directed her first short film "Laurie's Poem" starring Avi Lake of Netflix’s “A Series of Unfortunate Events”.